sandes93/home/readme.md

-A personal simple personal webpage using html, css and javascript
+A personal webpage made using html, css and javascript